sqlparser/sqlflow_public/grabit/readme.md

 "metaStoreDbType":""
 ```

-### 6. githubRepo bitbucketRepo
+### 6. gitServer
-When `optionType`=2, grabit will fetch SQL files from a specified github repo,
+When `SQLScriptSource=gitserver`, grabit will fetch SQL files from a specified github or bitbucket repo,
-When `optionType`=3, grabit will fetch SQL files from a specified bitbucket repository,
 the SQL script files are stored in `data/github/` or `data/bitbucket/` directory temporary
 before submitting to the SQLFlow server.